 Take X along

-Now, think about how you would say both of these out loud.
-Which one of them would more likely lead you to place intonational emphasis upon X?
-I’m willing to bet that you’re more likely to say the second one (that and I’ve already surveyed people in the library where I wrote this).
+Think about how you would say both of these aloud.
+Which one of them would more likely lead you to place intonational emphasis on X?
+I’m willing to bet that you’re more likely to say the second one.
 The fronted direct object makes it more appealing.

 And that’s exactly how The Message translates the καί, with its English word order.

-Who would have expect that The Message would get it right where everyone else failed?
+Who would have expected that The Message would get it right where everyone else failed?